census-instrumentation/opencensus-specs/utils/MonitoredResource.md

 | container_name | CONTAINER_NAME       |                                  |
 | zone           |                      | instance/zone                    |

+The namespace_id and container_name are optional.
+We cannot get their value from environment variables unless k8s users expose them via the Downward API.
+See k8s [documentation][K8SDocumentation] and [code sample][K8SCodeSample].

 ### GCP_GCE_INSTANCE

 If the GCP metadata service returns a value for "instance/id" and not GCP_GKE_CONTAINER.